 The psychologist’s fallacy is a logical fallacy that occurs when an external observer assumes that their subjective interpretation of an event represents the objective nature of that event.
 For example, the psychologist’s fallacy occurs when a psychologist assumes that their interpretation of why a patient acted the way that they did must be true.

 Essentially, a person displays the psychologist’s fallacy when they see something happen and assume that they can perceive and interpret everything that is happening in a perfectly accurate manner, even though that’s not necessarily the case.
-Accordingly, the psychologist’s fallacy is an informal fallacy, since it’s an error in reasoning that is based on the flawed premise that one’s interpretation of an event necessarily represents the exact nature of that event.
+Accordingly, the psychologist’s fallacy is an informal fallacy, since it’s an error in reasoning that is based on the false premise that one’s interpretation of an event necessarily represents the exact nature of that event.

 Since the psychologist’s fallacy plays a role in a variety of everyday situations, it’s important to understand it.
 As such, in the following article you will learn more about the psychologist’s fallacy, see examples of how it affects people, and understand what you can do in order to counter its use by others, as well as what you can do to avoid using it yourself.